Tetris Friends: Battle 6P

 This mode is very similar to Battle 2P.
 The player is pitted against five other opponents.
 The opposing players are also recordings as in Battle 2P.
 There is a target that constantly alternates between the other five players.
 When garbage is sent by the player, the person that the target is current pointing at is the one that receives the garbage.
 Knock-outs are awarded to the person that sent the most garbage to the knocked-out player, so timing of attacks is important in earning knock-outs.
 The player with the highest knock-out-to-knocked-out ratio after two minutes is the winner.
 If that is tied, then number of lines of garbage sent is the tie-breaker, as in Battle 2P.
 By doing well, the players can earn stars, which promotes them to new ranks.
 Doing poorly will cause players to lose stars.
 As in Battle 2P, there are twenty ranks in the mode.
 This mode is not available on the Facebook version.

 Sprint 5P

 In Sprint 5P, the player plays against four others players in the basic Sprint Mode.
 The players are previously recorded as in Battle 2P.
 The goal is to clear forty lines before the other players.
 Players earn stars by placing first or second, and they lose stars by placing fourth of fifth.
 Once enough stars are earned, they advance to a new rank just as in Battle 2P.

 Arena

+Arena is the only live multiplayer mode.
+It pits up to six players against each other in real time.
+It works similarly to Battle 6P, except that when a player is knocked out, they are out of that round.

+Arena is the only mode with holes in its garbage (think of Tetris 99 and Puyo Puyo Tetris's garbage).
+There are also unclearable lines, according to Tetris wiki, "After 90-150 seconds, each player begins to receive one line of garbage every 3 seconds.
+Garbage given to you this way has no gaps at all and is unclearable."

+There is an in game chat where the player can chat with their opponents any time.
+There is also an automated message, in the chat, highlighted green, whenever someone leaves or enters a room or when someone is KO'd.

+There are also items available in the game.
+When special flashing blocks (Tetriminoes with one of the minos containing a question mark) are cleared, the player is awarded with a randomly selected item that harms the opponent in some way.
+It is stored in the item queue and the activates when player presses v (the player can change controls in setting which means for some players, they press another button instead of v).
+Items can cause more garbage, speed up the game for the opponent, or even make the blocks invisible, among other things.